 Our client, age 33, was one of those drivers.
 He was a truck driver working for a concrete delivery company.
-He had several prior convictions, but none for solicitation of prostitution.
+He had several prior convictions, including at least one that resulted in him serving time in state prison, but none for solicitation of prostitution, Penal Code § 647(b).

-As the ladies waved at him, he could not help but notice one who did not look as dirty or addicted to drugs.
-He thought to himself, “I hope she’s not a cop,” as he waved back to her.
+As the ladies waived at him, he could not help but notice one who did not look as dirty or addicted to drugs.
+He thought to himself, “I hope she’s not a cop,” as he waived back to her.

 The traffic light in front of him turned red and he came to a stop.
 The nicer looking police officer got eye contact with him and he rolled down the window.
 She walked over to his passenger side window and told him “looked awful fine.”
 He said she did, too.

 She then asked him if he’d “pay her $20 for some head.”
 He nodded, but did not say “yes” or anything in the affirmative that could be recorded.
-She then told him to meet her around the corner onto Bullis Road and the light turned green.
+She then told him to meet her around the corner and the light turned green.

 He moved his car forward, but before he could turn right at the next corner, Los Angeles County Sheriffs with flashing lights had pulled behind him.
 They yanked him out of the car with great force, almost causing the client to fall to the pavement.